Zxonkl/zxonkl/README.md

-  *ive been on PT for like six years now...? since may 9th 2020, I know im such a chud.*
+  *I've been on PT for like six years now...? since may 9th 2020, I know im such a chud.*